rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 <br>

-This group of rules focuses on PHPStan blind spot.
-If we have a property/method call with unknown type, PHPStan is not be able to analyse it.
+This group of rules focuses on PHPStan's blind spot.
+If we have a property/method call with an unknown type, PHPStan cannot analyze it.
 It silently ignores it.

 ```php
 private $someType;